ractivejs/ractivejs.github.io/legacy/0.7/Migrating.md

 Components may now yield to multiple inline partials by supplying the partial name with yield e.g. `\{{yield some-name}}`.
 Yielding without a name will still result in non-partial content being yielded.
 Only inline partials may be yielded.
 Any partials, including inline and inherited, may still be referenced within a component using a plain partial section e.g. `\{{>partial}}`.

 Partials can now be reset without resorting to manually un/re-rendering them using a wrapping conditional section.
-This can be done with the new `resetPartial` {{{ createLink 'Ractive.resetPartial()' 'method' }}} on Ractive instances.
+This can be done with the new `resetPartial` [method](Ractive.resetPartial().md) on Ractive instances.

 `this.event` is now available to method-call event handlers.